mohamedsaeed189/OnClick/README.md

-# Flash Online Learning System
+# OnClick Online Learning System

-Flash is a complete Online Learning System through which individuals can attend pre-recorded courses online, solve their questions, and get certificates of completion.
+OnClick is a complete Online Learning System through which individuals can attend pre-recorded courses online, solve their questions, and get certificates of completion.

 ## Motivation